-We were not able to fully inspect all areas of boundary walls, fences and garden grounds due to garden vegetation/restricted access.
+We were not able to fully inspect all areas of the boundaries and fences due to garden vegetation/restricted access.

 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.